 My name is Lori Gammon and I am a native of Charlotte, NC and the proud dog mom of Lily the Morkie.
 I am also the owner and founder of the Peaceful Paw.
-After working for more than 30 years in the health care field and much sole searching, I decided it was time for a career change.
+After working for more than 30 years in the healthcare field and much soul searching, I decided it was time for a career change.

 On February 6th, 2014 my bulldog, Ike passed away.
 He was 14 years old.
 He had a great life and was loved by many.
 His death had a huge impact on me, his life even more so.
 I wanted to create something, to do something for him to honor his life.